jpaulm/drawfbp/README.md

 DrawFBP also generates a network definition in .fbp notation.
 This was originally defined by Wayne Stevens, and has been somewhat modified for NoFlo.
 It will also be usable as input to the C++ implementation, called CppFBP (under development).

 For information about FBP in general, see the FBP web site - http://www.jpaulmorrison.com/fbp .
-For information on JavaFBP in particular, see http://www.jpaulmorrison.com/fbp/index.shtml#JavaFBP .

 To install DrawFBP, extract the included jar files for DrawFBP and jhall.jar from DrawFBPInstaller-2.8.zip, and install them on the same directory.
 If you click on Help/Launch Help and DrawFBP cannot process it, go into File/Locate JavaHelp Jar File, and select the jhall file you have just downloaded.
 Help should now work.